MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-EOPProtectionPolicyRule.md

 ## SYNOPSIS
 This cmdlet is available only in the cloud-based service.

-Use the Get-EOPProtectionPolicyRule cmdlet to
+Use the Get-EOPProtectionPolicyRule cmdlet to view rules for Exchange Online Protection (EOP) protections in preset security policies.
+The rules specify recipient conditions and exceptions for the protection, and also allow you to turn on and turn off the associated preset security policies.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).